codeequity/codeEquity/docs/ceManual.md

 CodeEquity's personal access token is stored along with other server authorization data in `ops/github/auth`.
-CE Server will use this token by default for all server-related GitHub GraphQL requests.  *This token works for all public repositories the have installed the CodeEquity App for GitHub.*
+CE Server will use this token by default for all server-related GitHub GraphQL requests.  *This token works for most requests for all public repositories the have installed the CodeEquity App for GitHub.*

+CodeEquity's personal access token does not have the authority to list the repos that a user contributes to.
-If you want to create a CodeEquity project in a *private* repository, then you will need to supply your personal access token to CE Server via CE Flutter (instructions will follow).
+If you want CE Flutter to work for a CodeEquity project that you contribute to, but do not own (this is a likely scenario), then you will need to supply your personal access token to CE Server via CE Flutter (instructions will follow).

+Additionally, If you want to create a CodeEquity project in a *private* repository, then you will need to supply your personal access token.
 Private repositories restrict access to outsiders, so CodeEquity's personal access token will not be authorized to operate on your repo.
 Your personal access token will be stored on the AWS Backend, and only used for CodeEquity-related operations.
-If you want to avoid this, consider making your repo public, or alternatively, transfer repo ownership to a different GitHub account from which sharing the personal access token with CodeEquity would be more acceptable.
+Note that you can create multiple personal access tokens in Github, and limit which repos each one has access to.
+So, you can create a personal access token that is shared for all of your CodeEquity projects, but grants no authority over your other, non-CodeEquity projects.

 Note that CE Server testing is carried out with two other testing accounts, to allow for a full collection of cross-repo and multi-user tests.
 These accounts also store their personal access